What makes wholesale microgreens a sustainable business model? Good question!

 What is Sustainable Farming?

-Sustainable farming refers to the process of producing food, fiber, and other wholesale produce in a way that conserves natural resources, preserves the environment, and promotes the health and well-being of farmers, consumers, and surrounding communities.
+Sustainable farming refers to the process of producing and growing food, fiber, and other wholesale produce in a way that conserves natural resources, preserves the environment, and promotes the health and well-being of farmers, consumers, and surrounding communities.

 It involves using techniques that reduce negative impacts on the environment.
 These includes minimizing the use of synthetic fertilizers and pesticides, conserving water, and promoting biodiversity.